On the relationship between the theory of cointegration and the theory of phase synchronization: Examples

-Figure~\ref{fig:ComparisonToPSIndex}~(a) shows the values of the $\mathcal{H}(0)$ - test statistic for different $\epsilon$.
-The dashed line and the dotted line are the critical values $15.41$ and $19.62$ for the significance levels $0.05$ and $0.01$, respectively \cite{Jus-2006}, Appendix A, Case 3).
+Figure~\ref{fig:ComparisonToPSIndex}~(a) shows the values of the $\mathcal{H}(0)$ - test statistic for different $\epsilon$ (but the same values for the noise variates).
+The dashed line and the dotted line are the critical values $15.41$ and $19.62$ for the significance levels $0.05$ and $0.01$, respectively (c.f. \cite{Jus-2006}, Appendix A, Case 3).
 For those $\epsilon$ where the test rejects the hypothesis $\mathcal{H}(1)$ was tested afterwards and in all cases not rejected.
 Thus the plotted value of the $\mathcal{H}(0)$ - statistic determined the decision \textit{phase synchronization} vs. \textit{no phase synchronization}.
 The values for $\epsilon > 11.1$ are all highly significant corresponding to \textit{phase synchronization} while the values for $\epsilon \le 11.1$ are nearly all not significant indicating \textit{no phase synchronization}.

-In Figure~\ref{fig:ComparisonToPSIndex}~(c) the phase synchronization index $R^2$ as a classical method is plotted for the same $\epsilon$.
-The associated critical values are computed as explained in \cite{Schel-2007} (this turned out to be difficult - see Appendix~2).
-Basically the results of the two tests agree in all cases apart from $\epsilon = 9.6, 10.2, 11.0, 11.1$ (and $10.6$ as a ``borderline''-case).
-The difference can in all 4 cases be explained by $2\pi$-jumps of the phase - differences which are penalized by the LR-test but not penalized by the $R^{2}$-statistic.
-The situation is highlighted in Figure~\ref{fig:RoesslerLorenzPhaseDiff} where we have plotted the estimated phase differences $\phi_t^{(1)}\!\!-\!\phi_t^{(2)}$ for $\epsilon$ equal to $0$, $9.6$, $10.2$ and $12$ (the situation for $11.0, 11.1$ being similar to the cases $9.6$ and $10.2$).
-We think it is a matter of taste whether one calls the cases $9.6, 10.2$ phase synchronized.
+In Figure~\ref{fig:ComparisonToPSIndex}~(c) the phase synchronization index $\hat{R}^{2}$ is plotted.
+The associated critical values are computed as explained in \cite{Schel-2007}.
+The results of the two tests agree apart from $\epsilon = 9.6, 10.2, 11.0, 11.1$ (and $10.6$ as a ``borderline''-case).
+The difference can in all 4 cases be explained by $2\pi$-jumps of the phase - differences which are penalized by the LR-test but not penalized by the $\hat{R}^{2}$-statistic.
+The situation is highlighted in Figure~\ref{fig:RoesslerLorenzPhaseDiff} where we have plotted the estimated phase differences $\phi_t^{(1)}\!\!-\!\phi_t^{(2)}$ for $\epsilon = 0$, $9.6$, $10.2$ and $12$ (the situation for $11.0, 11.1$ being similar to the cases $9.6$ and $10.2$).
+We think it is a matter of taste whether one calls the cases $9.6, 10.2$ phase synchronized (see the comments below).